SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/orphaned-resources-admin.md

 # Orphaned Workspaces

-Syskit Point detects **workspaces that don't have active owners**, which helps you ensure there is always someone responsible for access and content management for your workspaces.
+Syskit Point detects **workspaces that don't have active owners**, which helps ensure that there is always someone responsible for access and content management for your workspaces.

 :::warning
+**Please note!**\
-**Please note**, this policy can be applied to the following workspaces:
+The Orphaned Workspaces policy can be applied to the following workspace types:
 * **Microsoft Teams**
 * **Microsoft 365 Group**
 * **SharePoint Sites**
 * **Viva Engage Community**
 * **SharePoint Sites**
 :::

-A predefined policy - **Orphaned Workspaces** - can be found on the Policies screen.
+A predefined policy - **Orphaned Workspaces (Default Policy)** - can be found on the Policies screen.

 Click the **Edit (1)** icon to view all defined options for the policy.